 I’m not going to discuss domestic violence on this blog.
 Instead I’m focusing on the idea of hegemonic masculinity and what it means to be a man.
 Obviously, going into a discussion on gender could go on forever; how gender is what we ‘do’, not what we ‘are’ and so on.
 But I don’t want this to become version 2.0 of my essay so I’m keeping it brief.

-So, back to my original point; ladies and gentlemen, I’ve come to realise that I’m not actually a man, and finding out why has been incredibly refreshing, which is why I’ve decided to share this on here.
+So, back to my original point; I’ve come to realise that I’m not actually a man, and finding out why has been incredibly refreshing, which is why I’ve decided to share this on here.

 I love sport, but skillful sport, not sport that only promotes physical aggression and violence.
 I have a secure job, but my fiancée is in no way dependent on me.
 We make decisions equally and we like it that way.
 I also have no plan on becoming a father – another trait that is often aligned nicely with ‘manhood’.
 I don’t feel the need to act superior over any other groups; females, homosexuals, males of other races or class.
 I’m totally content with my place in this world and don’t feel the need to compete in order to get above or ahead of others.
 As it stands, I don’t fit into the realm of the ideal man, and I never plan to.

 Not only am I not disappointed about my newfound realisation, but I’m even more proud of who I’ve become despite a lifetime of never quite fitting in.
 By not fitting in with the stereotypes that continually try to reinforce how I’m supposed to act as a man, I’ve instead created my own place in the world, and it’s a place that I can develop and grow into exactly who I want, and I think that’s awesome.

 For the sake of tying this post up into a neat little bundle, the moral is to be proud of who you are and embrace it.
 Don’t ever change what you do, or how you think just because how you do you doesn’t quite fit in with society.